 Generally, each spouse is expected to pay their own legal fees.
 However, if there is a significant wage disparity, then the Judge could order one spouse to pay the other’s fees.
 They may also be more likely to do this if that spouse has been abusive or has acted in bad faith by hiding assets or not cooperating with the court.

 Oftentimes if your divorce is going to be high-conflict, then there is no way of avoiding it.
 However, just because there are signs does not make it unavoidable.
 The high conflict between you and your spouse will make your divorce more time-consuming, traumatic, and expensive, and it does not benefit anyone.
-At Woodford Sathappan McGee, we strive to minimize conflict wherever possible by using our skills in mediation.
+At Woodford Sathappan McGee, we strive to minimize conflict wherever possible.

 Regardless of the circumstances of your divorce, we can help.
 Our team has a diverse range of skills and experience, and we will assign an attorney who is most suited to your case.